 That they would not all go at once; some would go that night, and the rest to-morrow.
+(A rather notable point, I thought.)

 That they would not come back.

 That we might never trust him again, if all this was not true.